elbiazo/dotconfig/README.md

 # Dot Config

-Contains .config for Windows and Linux
+Contains .config for Windows for now.
+Hopefully Linux in the future

+It will configure following

+- Powershell with Oh My Posh to make it look not shit
+- Neovim with kickstarter.nvim
+- Windows Terminal with better splitting keybind that respects current directory when splitting

+It did use to support following but it have been disabled

+- glazevm
+- wezterm

 ## Requirements

 - Powershell.
 Yes it requires powershell on Linux as well :^)
 - Git
 - Python
-- C Compiler (Need for Vim building tree-sitter)
+- C Compiler (e.g. clang or gcc.
+Need for Vim building tree-sitter)

-### Windows
+### Windows Requirements

 - Winget